LONDON (AP) — Ah, Mr. Bond, we’ve been waiting for you — and at last 007 is back, several years after his last screen adventure.

-Cast members said they had been training hard for their roles _ Craig, it seems, by growing the designer stubble he sported at Thursday’s press conference.
+Cast members said they had been training hard for their roles — MR. Craig, it seems, by growing the designer stubble he sported at Thursday’s press conference.

-Bardem joked that the hardest part for him was “learning the English vowels.”
-Harris said she had been doing yoga, learning stunt driving and firing machine guns, “which I’ve discovered I have a real taste for.”
+Mr. Bardem joked that the hardest part for him was “learning the English vowels.”
+Miss Harris said she had been practicing yoga, learning stunt driving and firing machine guns, “which I’ve discovered I have a real taste for.”

-Producers Wilson and Barbara Broccoli _ old hands at building suspense around the movies _ kept many details under wraps.
+Mr. Wilson and co-producer Barbara Broccoli — old hands at building suspense around the movies — kept many details under wraps.

 Of the plot, they revealed only that “Bond’s loyalty to M is tested as her past comes back to haunt her” and MI6 comes under attack.

-Broccoli said the producers hoped Mendes would sign up for a second film, and “definitely” wanted Craig to return as Bond.
+Ms. Broccoli said the producers hoped Mr. Mendes would sign up for a second film and “definitely” wanted Craig to return as Bond.

-There will be no change to one part of the series’ winning formula _ attractive women and hunky men.
-Asked whether Craig and Bardem would take their shirts off, Broccoli sought to reassure fans.
+There will be no change to one part of the series’s winning formula — attractive women and hunky men.
+Asked whether Mr. Craig and Mr. Bardem would take their shirts off, Ms. Broccoli sought to reassure fans.

 “Damn right,” she said.

-“If Barbara gets her way,” Wilson added, “it’ll be more than just their shirts.”
+“If Barbara gets her way,” Mr. Wilson added, “it’ll be more than just their shirts.”